8 steps to building features your users actually want

 Features are a doubled-edged sword.
 Releasing a great one could be the defining moment that takes your product to the next level.

-Explosive growth, overjoyed users, investor money raining down from the sky… (maybe)
+Explosive growth, overjoyed users, and investor money raining down from the sky.

 But more often than not, that new feature just ends up as another item in your ever-expanding navigation bar.
 One that’s distracting your users away from the main reason they're there.

-As the list of features you add to your product grows, so does the impact they have on your UX, on your budget, and on the effectiveness of your team.
+As the list of features you add to your product grows, so does their impact on your UX, your budget, and your team's effectiveness.

-You need to be certain that new features will help your product more than they hurt it.
+You must be certain that new features will help your product more than they hurt it.

 [Tweet this.]

-For example, if you’ve promised your users a faster way to manage their Twitter feed, and you decide to add in Facebook support, you’ve changed the value proposition of your product.
+For example, if you promise your users a faster way to manage their Twitter feed and decide to add Facebook support, you’ve changed the product's value proposition.

-Your users signed up for a tool focused soley on Twitter, and suddenly they’re finding features for Facebook mixed in.
-This can be lead to confusion and frustration when they have problems locating the actual features they signed up for.
+Your users signed up for a tool focused solely on Twitter, and suddenly, they’re finding features for Facebook mixed in.
+This can lead to confusion and frustration when users have problems locating the actual features they signed up for.

-Going a step further, these new Facebook features now need attention from your team.
-Bugs need to be fixed, support cases need to be dealt with, functionality needs to improve.
+Going a step further, these new Facebook features now need your team's attention.
+Bugs need to be fixed, support cases need to be dealt with, and functionality needs to improve.

 This means you’re spending money, and your team’s time, on this additional Facebook support.